Page updated 10th January 2018

 They had a reputation as having a lively atmosphere and were better left to the young!
 Tiffany's gained some publicity for being Exeter's first 'pole dancing' club, although it was described as adult entertainment, with many writing to the local paper in protest.

 The two clubs were so successful that he opened branches of Tiffany's in Torquay and Plymouth.
 Tiffany's was the top nightspot in Exeter in the late 1960's and 70's and was voted the second best nightclub in Britain for good behaviour.
+The clubs had several names over the years including in the left half, the Quay Rock Cafe, Tiffanys, and Boxes, and on the right, Tiffany's, Mambo's and Boogies.

 David Bowie performed there on 17th October, 1969 while during the 70's, Mud performed their hits Dyna-Mite, Tiger Feet, Lonely This Christmas and KC and the Sunshine Band performed That's The Way I like It and Please Don't Go.
 Top DJs like Dave Lee Travis also appeared alongside the Tiffany's in-house band, Big T with local, Tony Osborne on vocals.